The Blacklist: Development

 In February 2018, Watkins was fired over alleged harassment involving a camera assistant.
 He claimed that there was no reason for firing him and blamed his colleague, Laura A. Benson, for using him as a way to rise in her career.
 Then, he sued Sony, Laura Benson, and another of his colleagues, Bill Roe, a year later.

 The series was renewed for the seventh season on March 11, 2019, and was renewed for its eighth season on February 2, 2020.
 The seventh season was originally set to consist of 22 episodes.
-However, the production suffered from COVID-19 pandemic and was shut down in May 2020.
+However, the production suffered from COVID-19 pandemic and was shut down in March 2020.
 Filming of the nineteenth episode has been suspended, while episodes 20, 21 and 22 were never put in production.
 The producers decided to shorten the episode count to 19 episodes and put off three remaining episodes until season 8.
-The nineteenth episode, which eventually became the season finale, was produced using filmed material in live-action combined with animation created by Proof, a visual effects company which uses uses 3D animation software and real-time computer graphics led by Eisendrath's brother in law.
+The nineteenth episode, which eventually became the season finale, was produced using filmed material in live-action combined with animation created by Proof, a visual effects company which uses 3D animation software and real-time computer graphics led by Eisendrath's brother in law.
 The episode aired on May 15, 2020.

-Filming for the eighth season resumed in live-action with taking extra COVID-19 precautions.
+Filming for the eighth season resumed in live-action with extra COVID-19 precautions.
 The eighth season premiered November 13, 2020.
 On January 26, 2021, the series was renewed for the ninth season.
 The series was renewed for the tenth season on February 22, 2022, which, unlike the previous renewals, was first announced by Spader himself during his appearance on The Tonight Show, not by a press release.
 On February 1, 2023, it was announced that the tenth season is going to be the final of the series despite the extension of Eisendrath's contract.

 The Blacklist received a panel twice on San Diego Comic-Con.
 The panel appeared before the show's debut on July 18, 2013, and during a remote special convention on July 23, 2020.
-On May 11, 2014, NBC decided an episode of the series would air after 49th Super Bowl.
+On May 11, 2014, NBC decided an episode of the series would air after the 49th Super Bowl.